GoogleCloudPlatform/pci-gke-blueprint/applications/fluentd-dlp/readme.md

 ## Building and deploying

-To build the container, set `PROJECT_PREFIX` in `build.sh` before running it.
+To build the container, make sure `TF_VAR_project_prefix` is set in your environment, then run `build.sh`.
 It will build, tag and push the container to GCR.
 The image will be tagged with the git sha from `git log` and outputted to to the console.
 Use that value for `FLUENTD_IMAGE_REMOTE_REPO` when later configuring and running `../generate-config.sh`

 # Versions